Loving-Kindness Meditation for Beginners

 Five Loving-Kindness Meditation Facts to Know First

-A beginner might feel only the bus seat vibration under thighs while silently offering one phrase.
+A beginner might feel tingling fingers while silently offering one phrase, or notice a fluttering stomach and stay with the wording anyway.
 That is still attention practice, not failure.

 For beginners, short and sincere loving-kindness phrases are often easier than long scripts because they reduce performance pressure.